SquidDev/urn/docs/lib.extra.io.md

 ```

 ## `(append-bytes! path data)`
-*Defined at lib/extra/io.lisp:125:1*
+*Defined at lib/extra/io.lisp:129:1*

 Appends the bytes (list of numbers) `DATA` to the file at `PATH`.

-Creates a new file if it doesn't exist.
+Rreates a new file if it doesn't exist.
+Returns true if it succeeded
-Returns true if it succeeded or false if it failed.
+or false if it failed.

 ### Example
 ```